 Hosted by Raimana Jones, Founder & Designer – Atelier Jones Design

 Raimana Jones is the founder and designer-maker at Atelier Jones Design - a bold furniture and object design studio that sustainably manufactures and handcrafts in Auckland, New Zealand.

 Raimana has built a process that revolves heavily around the materials used, which allows them to be celebrated and amplified.
 This has created a foundation for the studio's design process putting the materials at the forefront of the work.
 There are specific parameters that Raimana has set up when designing with materials, broken down into teh following categories:

 - Material Qualities, which is the type of atmosphere they generate.

 - Material Properties, which are traits that are measured scientifically (density, colour, mass, volume, length, malleability, melting point, hardness, odour, temperature, etc.)

 - Material Narratives, which refers to the historical origins, the stories, and myths which have contributed to shape our perceptions.

 In this talk, Raimana will focus on how to engage with materials using these three parameters and how this can form a pre-requisite, a template for designing.

 Thank you to all the talented Designer/Maker guest speakers.
 Your talks brought a lot of value and insights to the creative community and sparked interesting conversations.
-I've personally found it very enriching, listening to your individual creative processes.
-Some of the feedback and outcomes validated that to grow as a creative, it is important to embrace and be curious about learning from diverse art &design disciplines.
+We hope this has inspired you to trust your process, to be messy and to be curious about learning from other art & design disciplines.